 1. Notification of Toddlers Potentially Eligible for Part B Services

-EIPs will notify the LEA and DPH of children currently receiving early intervention services who are potentially eligible for Part B services no later than 90 days, and, at the discretion of the parent and EIP, up to 9 months before the child’s third birthday unless a parent chooses to opt-out of a referral for Part B services through the LEA.
+EIPs will notify the LEA and DPH of children currently receiving early intervention services who are potentially eligible for Part B services no later than 90 days, and, at the discretion of the parent and EIP, up to 9 months before the child’s third birthday.

-EIPs will notify the LEA and DPH as soon as possible of children potentially eligible for Part B services who have been determined eligible for Part C services at least 45 days before, and within 90 days of, their third birthday unless a parent chooses to opt-out.
+EIPs will notify the LEA and DPH as soon as possible of children potentially eligible for Part B services who have been determined eligible for Part C services at least 45 days before, and within 90 days of, their third birthday.

 EIPs will, with parental consent, notify the LEA and DPH of toddlers who are potentially eligible for Part B services who have been referred within 45 days of their third birthday.
 The EIP will not be responsible for conducting an evaluation to determine eligibility for Part C services if the child is referred 45 or fewer days before his/her third birthday, but may do so at its discretion and with parental consent.